Posted By:

 Programme Officer

-The assembly process was designed, launched and managed by the Blaenau Gwent Public Service Board Climate Mitigation Steering Group.
+The assembly process was designed, launched and managed by the Blaenau Gwent Public Service Board Climate Mitigation Steering Group (which has since become the Blaenau Gwent Local Wellbeing Partnership).
 The group’s members include the council, environmental action groups, housing associations and electoral reform organisations.

-The assembly creators worked with the Sortition Foundation, who are experts at bringing together groups of local people reflecting an area’s different attitudes and social and ethnic backgrounds.
-The foundation selected a group of 50 assembly members, and in March 2021 these members took part in 23 hours of online climate literacy session on key issues like housing, transport and nature.
+The assembly creators worked with the Sortition Foundation, which has expertise in bringing together groups of local people reflecting an area’s different attitudes and social and ethnic backgrounds.
+The foundation selected a group of 50 assembly members, and in March 2021 these members took part in 23 hours of online climate literacy sessions on key issues like housing, transport and nature.

 They were asked to think about how to tackle the climate crisis in a way that’s fair and improves living standards for everyone.
-The members debated and agreed on five key proposals that the council and others should adopt in order to tackle the climate crisis.
+The members debated and agreed on 5 key proposals that the council and others should adopt to tackle the climate crisis.

-Although the assembly’s recommendations are not legally binding, Blaenau Gwent Public Service Board has committed to respond to all recommendations.
-At the end of the process three assembly members took part in public service board meetings, discussing how their work can form the basis of future policy plans.
+Although the assembly’s recommendations aren’t legally binding, Blaenau Gwent Local Wellbeing Partnership has committed to respond to all recommendations.
+At the end of the process, 3 assembly members took part in public service board meetings, discussing how their work could form the basis of future policy plans.
+In 2022, the partner organisations converted the recommendations into specific actions and outlined them in a publicly available document, laying the foundations for work in the coming years.

-The stakeholders included four housing associations – United Welsh, Tai Calon, Linc Cymru and Melin Homes – that between them control 24% of housing in the area.
+The stakeholders included 4 housing associations, United Welsh, Tai Calon, Linc Cymru and Melin Homes, that between them control 24% of housing in the area.

-The Citizens’ Assembly was funded through Welsh Government’s Innovative Housing Programme – Optimised Retrofit Programme, with the project costing £50,000 in total.
+The citizens’ assembly was funded through the Welsh Government’s Optimised Retrofit Programme, part of its Innovative Housing Programme, with the project costing £50,000 in total.
 This is a relatively low amount for a citizens’ assembly, and volunteers were needed to support or carry out almost every role in the process.

-Up to eight council staff members were needed to run the assembly sessions, with local housing association staff also involved.
-The housing associations also played a key role here in securing initial funding to deliver this project.
+Up to 8 council staff members were needed to run the assembly sessions, with local housing association staff also involved.
+The housing associations also played a key role here in securing the initial funding to deliver this project.

 Running the assembly was a tough administrative challenge.
 Creating a design team, as well as appointing project managers, would have helped.